 In 1981, a station then known as KLON in Long Beach, California switched to an all-jazz format.
 With a signal strong enough to cover almost all of the greater Los Angeles area — except where I live :-( — it did not take long for it to gather an audience.
 Rechristened as KKJZ (“K-Jazz”) in 2002, it is now the most listened to jazz outlet and the fifth most listened to public (non-commercial) radio station in the entire US.
 This impressive ranking is well deserved and doesn’t come just because it is situated in the country’s second largest metropolitan area.
 KKJZ does an excellent job of mixing different genres in each set and has plenty of great specialty programming as well.
 While I try to avoid featuring stations that use large blocks of syndicated programming, this is one I have selected that carries the nightly program by San Francisco jazz disk jockey legend Bob Parlocha (ironically enough, distributed by classical station WFMT in Chicago that I featured in my previous post).
 LA being LA, even a non-commercial station needs a little star power.
 Beginning this past May 2nd, the morning DJ on KKJZ is now none other than David Benoit.

-ADDENDUM 2015.05.31: KKJZ has since gone into the proverbial toilet and has been removed from my Radio page.
-It has been replaced by CJRT Jazz FM 91 in Toronto.
-Please see the entry Out With the Bad, In With the Good.
+ADDENDUM 2020.08.14: KKJZ has since gone into the proverbial toilet and has been removed from my Radio page.
+It was replaced for quite a while by CJRT in Toronto but that has also been deleted due to having too many invasive trackers on its listening page.

 WUMR has been churning out jazz to Memphis, Tennessee and the surrounding area since the University of Memphis took over the license in 1979.
 This is the most solid jazz station on my list with hardly any time spent on any other genre including blues.
 While WUMR might have some of the highest amount of students actually performing on-air tasks, this station is still loaded with knowledgeable professionals that have spent many years on this station keeping folks entertained and educated about the great American musical art form.